paula18/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 PERFORMANCE EVALUATION
 -------------------------------------------------------------------------------
 To analyze the performance of the algorithm all the models are place more or less at the same distance from the camera.
-As I mention later, the distance from the model to the camera position affects the runtime, therefore I tried to place all the object more or less at the same distance.
+The distance from the model to the camera position affects the runtime a bit, therefore I tried to place all the object more or less at the same distance.
 However, here I am analyzing the performance when using anti-aliasing and back face culling.
 I am not making comparisons between models.
 Faces per model:

 * Triangle - 1 face